Grants & Programs

 Additional Requirements

-- Recipients are required to submit a final grant report with documentation supporting expenditures such as receipts or invoices.
+- Recipients are required to submit a final grant report with documentation.
 Final payment is contingent on report completion.

 - It is the expectation of the AOF that recipients will submit their research to a scientific meeting or for publication in a peer review journal.
 If an abstract or poster is accepted for a meeting in the contiguous United States, the grantee will be eligible to apply for an additional travel grant to present the work.